The Childrens Playground

 The yo-yo would remain in relative obscurity until 1928 when a Filipino American named Pedro Flores opened the Yo-yo Manufacturing Company Shortly thereafter (ca. 1929), an entrepreneur named Donald Duncan recognized the potential of this new fad and purchased the Flores Yo-yo Corporation and all its assets, including the Flores name, which was transferred to the new company in 1932.
 Duncan's first yo-yo thereafter was the Duncan O-BOY.

-A competitor in the 2004 US National Yo-Yo Competition in Chico, Calif.
+the 2004 US National Yo-Yo Competition in Chico, Calif.